bioplusAI/PSR-Pred/README.md

 Download the Fine-tuned Model Weights
-Download the fine-tuned weights from: https://huggingface.co/bioplusAI/fine-tuned-nucleotide-transformer-for-phase-separating-rnas Place the files in the directry weights directory.
+Download the fine-tuned weights from: https://huggingface.co/bioplusAI/fine-tuned-nucleotide-transformer-for-phase-separating-rnas Place the files in the directry name it weights.

 Prepare Input Sequences
 Insert your query RNA sequences in FASTA format into the Input_sequences.txt file located in the Input_sequences directory.